josedbaez/josedbaez.github.io/source/_posts/synthesis-link-list.md

 This post is an addendum to my previous post about [Monoco Link List field type in Sitecore 8](http://josedbaez.com/2016/09/synthesis-rendering-parameters-helper).

 I love using object mappers.
 On a previous project I was using [synthesis](https://github.com/kamsar/Synthesis) and Link List field; and we wanted to be able to map our slick link list when generating synthesis models.
 I'll show how to do this here.
+[Source code here](#source-code)

 *NB: As mentioned in the previous post, this is an old code done in a rush, and might not be up to a good code standard, but it's a good start and does the job.*